0xPolygonMiden/miden-vm/core/doc/programs.md

 5. Finally, we return `state[0]` as the hash of the sequence.

 ## Hash computations in the VM
-Distaff VM computes program hash as the program is executed in the VM.
+Miden VM computes program hash as the program is executed in the VM.
 Hash computations are structured so that even if a single instruction is added, removed, or replaced with a different instruction, the computed hash will not match the original hash of the program.

 There are several components in the VM which facilitate hash computations: